smcintosh881/first-internship/resume/README.md

 6. HTML/CSS

 It's important to let recruiters know how proficent you are in these skills.
 In the provided example resume skill section there are dots to represent which skills you are best at.

-### Objective
-There are debates whether or not you should have an objective section.
-Should you need a little bit more content to cover the page or desire to clarify what you are looking for add a little personal statement.

-### Contact Information
-Be sure to list your email and phone number so recruiters can contact you.
-It is recomended to add links to either [LinkedIn](https://linkedin.com) or [GitHub](https://github.com).
-The later is especially important if you have a personal website or personal projects linked to that GitHub account.
-(Students get a free [developer pack](https://education.github.com/pack/))

 ### Next Steps